mjrgh/DCSExplorer/README.md

 # DCS Explorer

-This project is the result of some pinball archaeology, an attempt to better understand the DCS audio format that was used in the Williams pinball machines of the 1990s.

-DCS is the name of the audio system used in Williams pinball machines (including those from sub-brands Bally and Midway) from 1993 through 1998.
+This project is the result of some pinball archaeology, an attempt to better understand the DCS audio format.
+DCS is the name of the audio system used in Williams pinball machines, including those from sub-brands Bally and Midway, from 1993 through 1998.
+DCS stores the audio data using a proprietary compressed digital audio format that's similar in design to mainstream formats like MP3, AAC, and Vorbis, and the player system has some special features tailored to the event-driven environment of an arcade game.

-The system was physically implemented with a circuit board based on the Analog Devices ADSP-2105 processor, and used a proprietary compressed digital audio format that's similar in design to mainstream formats like MP3, AAC, and Vorbis.
+In the pinball machines, DCS was physically implemented with a purpose-built circuit board based on the Analog Devices ADSP-2105 processor.
+But the hardware is only incidental; DCS is really a software platform that can be implemented on any CPU, as long as it can perform the decoding work fast enough for real-time playback.
+Today's PCs are plenty fast enough, and in fact, even a higher-end microcontroller like a Raspberry Pi can easily handle the job.

-The details of the DCS format have never been published, so it's always been difficult to find out exactly what's in a DCS pinball's sound ROMs, and quite impossible to create new ones.
-The only way to examine the contents of a DCS ROM up until now was to run PinMame in its debugging mode, and just try all of the possible command codes to see what each one did.
-That wasn't an entirely satisfactory solution, in part because the PinMame UI isn't very friendly, and in part because some commands have side effects that aren't apparent when you just run through them all one by one.
+The internal details of the DCS format have never been published (until now), so it's always been difficult to find out exactly what's in a DCS pinball's sound ROMs, and quite impossible to create new ones.
+The only way to examine the contents of a DCS ROM was to run PinMame in its debugging mode, and just try all of the possible command codes to see what each one did.
+That wasn't an entirely satisfactory solution, in part because the PinMame UI is awkward, and in part because some of the commands in a DCS ROM don't just trigger simple audio playback; some have side effects that aren't apparent when you just run through them all one by one.

-This project has three main pieces:
+DCS Explorer is my name for the overall project, which consists of three main pieces:

 * The DCS Explorer program, a simple command-line tool that lets you examine the contents of a DCS ROM in detail, and interactively play back the audio it contains.

-* DCSDecoder, a C++ class that implements a fully native decoder for DCS ROMs, without any ADSP-2105 emulation.
-It's a standalone class with no dependencies on PinMame or any other external libraries, so it's easy to incorporate into any C++ project, and its programming interface is easy to use.
+* DCSDecoder, a portable C++ class that implements a fully native decoder for DCS ROMs, without any ADSP-2105 emulation.
+It's a standalone class with no dependencies on PinMame or any other external libraries, and no dependencies on any system audio interfaces or OS services.
+It's easy to incorporate into any C++ project, and its programming interface is easy to use.
 It works with all of the DCS pinball titles released from 1993 to 1998.
 I've tested representative ROMs for every DCS title and validated that they produce PCM output that's bit-for-bit identical to the PinMame emulator's output.
 (In fact, my work on this project turned up two errors in PinMame's emulation that have since been corrected in the PinMame mainline.)
-It's also written in a readable coding style and extensively commented, so it can serve as a technical reference to DCS internals for people who can read C++ code.
+The code is written in a readable style and extensively commented, in the hopes that it can serve as an informational resource to DCS internals for people who can read C++ code, and as a reference implementation for developing new DCS-related software.

 * DCS Encoder, a program that lets you create your own DCS ROMs.
 It not only transcodes audio files into the DCS format, but also